LiuYuancheng/Distribution_Data_Viewer/README.md

 version: v_0.2

+#### Program Main Function

+The main function of the Viewer

+1. Visualize different kinds of delay data with different data sampling rate.

 | The data viewer will show 6 types of file transfer delay data which collected by the netFetcher program: |
 | ------------------------------------------------------------ |